 Pac-12 Tennis Scholar-Athletes of the Year Named

-SAN FRANCISCO - STANFORD's Krista Hardebeck was named the Pac-12 Women's Tennis Scholar-Athlete of the Year and USC's Max de Vroome was tabbed the Pac-12 Men's Tennis Scholar-Athlete of the Year for the 2016 season, the Conference office announced on Wednesday.
-The award, which is presented in each of the 23 sports the Pac-12 sponsors, was established to honor collegiate student-athletes that are standouts both academically and in their sports discipline.
+SAN FRANCISCO - STANFORD's Caroline Doyle was named the Pac-12 Women's Tennis Scholar-Athlete of the Year and WASHINGTON’s Gal Hakak was tabbed the Pac-12 Men's Tennis Scholar-Athlete of the Year for the 2017 season, the Conference office announced today.
+The award, which is presented in each of the 23 sports the Pac-12 sponsors, was established to honor collegiate student-athletes that are standouts both academically and in their sports discipline

 In order to be eligible for the Pac-12 Scholar-Athlete of the Year award, student-athletes must be a senior (in athletics eligibility) on track to receive a degree, have a cumulative grade point average of 3.0 or higher, participate in at least 50% of the scheduled contests in the sport and have a minimum of one year in residence at the institution.
 Each Pac-12 institution may nominate one individual per sport, and the winners are selected by a committee of Pac-12 staff members at the conclusion of each sport’s regular season.
 The athletic accomplishments of the nominees are a consideration in the voting for the award.